Studies

 Our services can be used by students completing a bachelor’s or master’s degree at a university or a university of applied sciences who have registered as attending for the semester.

 Master the facts!
-Familiarize yourself with our services and user instructions on the address fshs.fi, and the Health information resource on the address yths.fi/en/health-information-resource.
-You can also find information about appointments as well as current information about your service unit on the address yths.fi/en/service-units.
+Familiarize yourself with our services and user instructions in Kela's site fshs.fi, and Kela's Health information resource on the address.

 Start using Self!
 Self is the student’s own online service for health care issues at FSHS.
 In Self, you can manage appointment bookings, communicate via SelfChat and start a remote consultation.
 Log in to Self as a user immediately from the beginning of the semester and keep your contact details up to date for as long as you are a student.
-Read more: yths.fi/en/self-info.
+Read more about Self in Kela's site.

-The health care fee for students in higher education will be paid to Kela on your initiative (kela.fi/web/en/healthcare-fee-for-students-in-higher-education).
+The health care fee for students in higher education will be paid to Kela on your initiative.
+Read more about health care fee in Kela's site.

 If you have social security coverage in another EU/EEA country or in Switzerland or the United Kingdom, you do not have to pay the healthcare fee.
 However, you can to use the FSHS’s services.